alexski-perry/apus/README.md

 ## Inheritance & Polymorphic Types

 We will extend the previous example to include a polymorphic type `Production`.
-We will define this as an 'abstract node', which means that it won't exist in its own right within our database, it will exist in the form of either a `Movie` or `TVShow`.
+We will define this as an 'abstract node', which means that it won't exist in its own right within our database, but as either a `Movie` or `TVShow`.

-We can however make use of inheritance, sharing common properties by defining them within `Production`, and then extending the class.
+Still, we can make use of inheritance, sharing common properties by defining them within `Production`, and then extending this class.
 Note that due to limitations in Typescript, we wrap the class we are extending in the special function `$` provided by the library.

 ```ts
 import { $, node, abstract_node, relationship, string, int, relation_many } from "apus/schema";